-The approach to VBAC at the Fertility and Midwifery Care Center involves an effort to understand and describe the risks of both alternatives and to work with women to determine what is best for them on an individual basis.
+The approach to VBAC at FMCC involves an effort to understand and describe the risks of both alternatives and to work with women to determine what is best for them on an individual basis.
+This is informed consent.
+We respect a woman's right to make the decision that is best for her, most consistent with her values.
 We believe many of the problems encountered in the past have resulted from policy makers attempting to force a given decision on all women and their physicians.
 Instead, this is a decision that should be based on an individual women's comfort with the various risks in close consultation with her obstetrician.
+Should obstetricians be forced to participate in VBAC?
+Absolutely not.
+Rather, if uncomfortable with VBAC, they should refer a woman to another physician who is trained and comfortable with all things VBAC.